Fantastic! You have an interview for your perfect job, well done!

 8) Call your consultant

 The interview’s over; you can breathe.
 Now ring your consultant and tell them how it went.
 This is important as they’re likely to speak with the hiring managers, so need to have your feedback in advance.
 They can also answer any questions you may have, i.e. when might you hear anything?
 Commit to calling your consultant so that they can continue to help you.

 There you go – eight top interview tips.
 We haven’t mentioned getting a good night’s sleep, ironing your best interview outfit and planning your travel to ensure you arrive on time, as you know all that.
-However, if you do have questions that haven’t been covered, let us know via our social channels: Twitter, LinkedIn and Facebook and we'll do our best to answer.
+However, if you do have questions that haven’t been covered, let us know via our social channels: Twitter, Instagram and LinkedIn and we’ll do our best to answer.

 In a job interview, certain questions are frequently asked across industries and roles to gauge the candidate’s suitability for the position.
 Preparing for these common interview questions can significantly boost your chances of success.
 Here are five questions you should be ready to answer:

 1. Tell me about yourself: This question is often used as an icebreaker.
 Keep your response concise, highlighting key aspects of your professional background, skills, and accomplishments.
 Focus on how your experience aligns with the role you’re applying for.

 2. What are your strengths and weaknesses?: Be honest about your strengths, emphasising those that are relevant to the job.
 When discussing weaknesses, present them as areas for improvement and demonstrate your willingness to learn and grow.